batu/BizhawkEmulatorReinforcementLearning/Results/TensorBoard/V8_ModelChange/README/README.txt

-Experiment start time: Wed May 23 16:39:58 2018
+Experiment start time: Thu May 24 10:00:48 2018

 Algorithm:
 DQN.

 The Changes:
-Changed Model to have different structure that condenses information from each frame.
-Chaned epmax to .5
+Changed Model to have a specific a frame understanding layer that is is not time sensitive.
+After that there is another layer that reasons over the temporailty.

 Reasoning:
-Adam suggested it, and the fact that we have seperated the temporal aspect of the frames from the learning frames themselves makes a lot of sense.
-This also controls the param size b removing the 1024 direct step
+I had a hunch towards combining that.

 Hypothesis:
 No specific expecations apart from increased performance.